Kelowna Hiking Trails

 Moderate to Difficult; 2 km - Dogs allowed on leash

 Take Gordon Drive and turn left on to Dehart Road.
-Follow Dehart Road and turn right on Crawford Road.
-Turn right on Westridge Drive then right to Canyon Ridge Court.
+Follow Dehart Road and turn right on Crawford Road. right on Westridge Drive, right on Canyon Ridge Crescent and then right on Canyon Falls Court.
 There is a small cul-de-sac at the end.
-Look for the small pathway that leads to the trails and to Crawford Falls.
+Look for the trail head and a small pathway that leads to Crawford Falls.
 To get to the lower falls takes about 20 minutes but is quite difficult.
 Once there you will see 20 foot falls.
 If you continue about 10 more minutes you will see the larger falls (40 feet).

 Cedar Mountain Park - Kelowna Crags

 Head south from downtown on Pandosy Street, which changes names to Lakeshore Road.
 Stay straight at the fork on to Chute Lake Road.
 Once on the gravel road, go about 7 km and watch for an old dirt road on the right.
 Take this road to an old sawmill site and park.
 About 1/2 km after you cross the creek past the old cabin, cliffs will come into view on your left.
 You can hike down to the bottom of the cliffs (about 300 feet high).
 The trail leads up to the cliff top at the north end.
 Depending on where you left your car, it's about a 6.5 km walk.
 The view from the cliff top is beautiful, at about 2,500 feet.
 This area is very popular for climbing & bouldering.